 Taking your phone between networks in the US can be a tricky business, but well worth it.
 If you’ve got a handset that you’re still happy with, but want to ditch your current carrier, keeping your old device instead of buying a new smartphone on a contract can result in huge savings.

-Read on to figure out if you can keep your phone and, in turn, save a bunch of cash with BYO Phone Plans.
+Read on to figure out if you can keep your phone and, in turn, save a bunch of cash with a BYO cell phone plan.

 Switching?
 Check your phone instantly